 |$50 - $2500

-Group dam tours and ranger programs can be scheduled by calling (530) 865-4781.
+Ranger programs can be scheduled by calling 530-865-4781.
 A centrally located amphitheater offers summer campfire programs.

 Black Butte is well-known throughout California as an excellent warm water fishery, with the best fishing during the spring and early summer.
-Crappie, largemouth and smallmouth bass, spotted bass, striped bass, channel catfish, Florida bluegill and green sunfish are the major game fish.
+Crappie, largemouth and smallmouth bass and channel catfish are the major game fish.
 A valid State of California fishing license is required.

-Over a several month period in the Spring, wildflowers put on an abundant show for all.
+Over a several month period in the spring, wildflowers put on an abundant show for all.
 Fiddlenecks, California poppies, baby blue eyes, and lupine are just a few of the wildflowers that make an appearance.
-This is a very good time to take a hike or go for a drive to see what is blooming this week.
+This is a very good time to take a hike or go for a drive to see what is blooming.

 Black Butte Lake is very popular with horseback riders looking for a quiet and scenic place to ride.
 Grizzly Flat and Burris Creek are undeveloped day use areas that have everything the equestrian is looking for.
 Trails wind through oak woodlands with gentle hills and valleys, offering frequent views of the lake through the trees.